Daily Life in Morocco

 Sufism revolves around orders or brotherhoods known as tariqas, founded by a spiritual leader.
-The most famous worldwide are the Mevlevis, followers of the Sufi poet Rumi, also known as the 'whirling dervishes' of Turkey.
+The most famous worldwide are the Mevlevis, followers of the Sufi poet Rumi, also known as the whirling dervishes of Turkey.
 In Morocco, two of the most important tariqas are the Tijaniyya and the Boutchichiyya.
-The Tijanniyya was founded in the late 18th century by al-Tijani, who died and is buried in Fes.
+The Tijanniyya was founded in the late 18th century by Al Tijani, who died and is buried in Fez.
 The Boutchichiyya was founded around the same time, and today many in the order hold high-ranking positions in the Moroccan government.

 Many observers cite the continued influence of Sufism in Morocco as an important bulwark against the rise of more religiously conservative and politically radical forms of Islam such as Salafism.